All Crews

-All Crews: A Journey Through Jungle Drum & Bass Culture is a non-fiction book written by author, DJ and journalist Brian Belle-Fortune.
-Described by music journalist Bill Brewster as a 'Jungle History', the book chronicles the development of the Jungle Drum & Bass style of UK dance music, and its emergence from earlier Breakbeat Hardcore and Acid House styles.
+All Crews: Journeys Through Jungle / Drum & Bass Culture is a non-fiction book written by author, DJ and journalist Brian Belle-Fortune.
+Described by music journalist Bill Brewster as a 'Jungle History', the book chronicles the development of the jungle and drum and bass style of UK dance music, and its emergence from earlier breakbeat hardcore and acid house styles.

-All Crews explores the origins of the Jungle Drum & Bass sound through a selection of non-fiction articles, creative writing pieces and interviews with key Jungle Drum & Bass artists.
+All Crews explores the origins of jungle and drum and bass sound through a selection of non-fiction articles, creative writing pieces and interviews with key jungle and drum and bass artists.
 Belle-Fortune also examines and interviews the pirate radio stations, labels, crews, promoters and ravers that the scene grew from and revolved around.

 Background

-Before writing All Crews, author, journalist and DJ Belle-Fortune conceived and co-produced BBC Radio One Xtra's 'One in the Jungle' and worked on television projects relating to Jungle and Underground Youth Culture for BBC South, Channel 4 and MTV.
+Before writing All Crews, author, journalist and DJ Belle-Fortune conceived and co-produced BBC Radio 1Xtra's 'One in the Jungle' and worked on television projects relating to Jungle and Underground Youth Culture for BBC South, Channel 4 and MTV.

-In 2021 Belle-Fortune appeared on The Guardian's panel discussion 'Black and British: 30 years of jungle and drum’n’bass'.
+In 2021 Belle-Fortune appeared on The Guardians panel discussion 'Black and British: 30 years of jungle and drum’n’bass'.
 The discussion was featured on Black History Month's official website and has now been archived in the online Black Music Library.

 Belle-Fortune has been interviewed about the impact of All Crews multiple times by various media outlets and magazines, including Bulgarian magazine Avtora.com.
 He has also appeared on Richard Pup's podcast about his experience as a writer living with M.S.

 Legacy

-Critical Reception
+Critical reception

 The book was positively received by the music press, both when it was originally released and when it was re-released in 2004.
 It regularly features in shortlists of important books about the history of bass music, including those compiled by Mixmag, Attack Magazine, Identification of Music, and online music blogs like readsnriddims.com.

 When talking to UKF music journalist Ben Murphy described All Crews as an 'excellent' guide to Drum and Bass.
 Beatportal also referenced All Crews as source material in an online feature about the 'definitive history of Drum and Bass'.
 Nottingham arts and culture magazine Leftlion, reviewed the 2005 edition and labelled it a 'classic'.
 In 2013 Romanian music magazine Awkmo published a feature about the prevalence of bootlegged copies in the Romanian Drum and Bass scene in Timișoara.